jsinger67/parol/crates/parol/README.md

 <!-- Start of content from CommonReadMe copied here.
 Unfortunately there is no include directive available in Markdown -->

+> ## News about the current development process
+>
+> For those who are wondering about the relatively long period of no new releases of `parol` here
+> are some updates about the ongoing development. `parol` is gradually reaching a state to make it
+> production ready, which it is still not, but the experiences with relative big projects leaves
+> more and more the impression that it's time to go this step.
+>
+> But I see one hindrance which I want to bring out of the way first.
+>
+> This hindrance is the start up performance with what I'm not very satisfied yet, especially if the
+> grammar contains a lot of complicated terminal types (regexes).
+> For complex grammars I have 600ms here and this is way more than the whole parsing process takes
+> and is related to the compilation time of the complex regular expression used to tokenize the
+> input.
+>
+> I'm currently working steadily on an own implementation of a scanner/lexer crate suitable for
+> `parol`'s requirements that supports scanner states out of the box and is fast enough in both
+> compilation time and scanning time.
+>
+> The result is still open but I already now that there will be some restrictions about the
+> supported regex features which can be used for token/terminal definitions.
+>
+> Everything else should be kept stable and I'll inform you in time about the implied restrictions.
+>
+> Thanks for all supporters of `parol`!
+>

 [parol](https://github.com/jsinger67/parol/tree/main/crates/parol) is a LL(k) and a LALR(1) parser
 generator **for Rust**.